 Partially compatible: ↑ Back to top

 - Measurement Price Calculator (requires a small code patch)

-- Gravity Forms Product Add-ons (not all Gravity features are supported, only the standard pricing options)
+- Gravity Forms Product Add-ons (some features are not supported)

 - WPML (must not use their currency switching; multilingual parts are OK)